-Caves, canals and missteps describe day four of the Dordogne seven day adventure.
+Caves, canals, and missteps describe day four of the Dordogne seven-day adventure.

-Overcast and rainy weather changed our planned route for day four of our Dordogne seven day adventure Good thing we are driving.
-Instead of Rocamadour we headed for the painted cave at Lascaux.
+Overcast and rainy weather changed our planned route for day four of our Dordogne seven-day adventure Good thing we are driving.
+Instead of Rocamadour, we headed for the painted cave at Lascaux.

-The route to Lascaux from our hotel wasn’t very long so we gave ourselves a little time before setting out.
+The route to Lascaux from our hotel wasn’t very long, so we gave ourselves a little time before setting out.
 Interestingly, the curvy roads and scenery along part of the way reminded us North Carolina girls of our own Blue Ridge Mountains.
-Same trees, same rocks and hills.
+Same trees, same rocks, and hills.
 Or so it seemed.

 Before reaching Lascaux, we read we were to buy tickets at the tourist office in the nearby town of Montignac.
 Not so.
 After stopping there…and a brief visit to an art exhibit in the local church where I came close to buying these handmade items…

 …we went to the Lascaux park site for tickets.
-Or let’s say, we set off to find our way there.
+Or let’s say we set off to find our way there.

 Dordogne Seven Day Adventure: Lascaux II

 Lascaux I is the original, authentic, painted cave found by four boys and their dog in 1940.
-The cave was closed in 1963 to prevent the drawings being destroyed by human contact — mostly CO2.
+The cave was closed in 1963 to prevent the drawings from being destroyed by human contact — mostly CO2.
 Lascaux II was opened to the public in 1983 as an exact replica of the original.
 Lascaux IV, a new, modern park and more exhibits, is under construction.
 It is supposed to open this year.
 Hmmm…

 Photos were not allowed within the cave, but these photos may give you an idea of the park area and surroundings.

-Oh la la!
+Ohh la la!
 Step aside, Sarlat, I may like Brantôme best yet!
 What a beautiful town!

-Hint: If you plan to have dinner in Brantôme you’ll have to wait until 7 pm.
+Hint: If you plan to have dinner in Brantôme, you’ll have to wait until 7 pm.

 Back to Sarlat

-When we discovered we wouldn’t find a place to eat dinner in Brantôme, and it was after 6pm and a two hour drive back to our hotel, we decided to go straight to the neighborhood restaurant near our hotel.
+When we discovered we wouldn’t find a place to eat dinner in Brantôme, and it was after 6pm and a two-hour drive back to our hotel, we decided to go straight to the neighborhood restaurant near our hotel.